gschmutz/bigdata-spark-workshop/08-sql-on-bigdata-with-trino/README.md

 ## Using Trino User-defined Functions (UDF)

-Instead of calculating the "delay buckets" in SQL using the CASE expression as shown before, we can also make the bucket creation more reusable by creating a user-defined function (UDF).
+Instead of classifying the delays in SQL using the CASE expression as shown before, we can also make the bucket creation more reusable by creating a user-defined function (UDF).
 UDFs are scalar functions that return a single output value, similar to built-in functions, we seen above.

 User defined functions can either be written in Java/Python or using the SQL routine language.
 We will see an example with SQL routing language first, followed by an example using Python.
 Java is a bit more  complicated and you have to [create a plugin](https://trino.io/docs/current/develop/functions.html), which is not covered in this workshop.